rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 of a fuzzer by leaps and bounds[^stevenson2014a].

 The best way to go about it is to look for a general solution with proofs.
-However, a fully general solution to the problem is impossible, and is as hard as reversing the RSA encryption[^angluin1995when].
+However, a fully general solution to the problem is at least as hard as RSA inversion and, under standard cryptographic assumptions, no efficient learning algorithm exists[^angluin1995when].
 However, this has not stopped researchers from attempting to look for heuristics which are applicable to context-free grammars that are found in real-world software.
 The idea being that, the theoretical limitation could be about pathological grammars.
 Even if one could recover the grammar of a